JOURNAL ARTICLES

 Acta Crystallogr., Sect.
 E 2014, 70, 77-79.
 DOI:10.1107/S1600536814014251

-3. Crystal structures of 2,5-diazido-1,4-phenylene diacetate and 2,5-diazido-1,4-phenylene dibutyrate [Link]
+3. Crystal structures of 2,5-diazido-1,4-phenylene diacetate and 2,5-diazido-1,4-phenylene dibutyrate [Link, open access]

 F. Glöcklhofer, J. Fröhlich, B. Stöger, M. Weil*